misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 ### Create AI Model
 - When the user clicks "Create Your AI Model":
   - Send all accumulated changes (rotations, crops, deletions) to the server.
-  - Navigate to the AI model generation page after successful update.
+  - Trigger the image preparation pipeline (`/api/img-prep-pipeline`).

 ## API Calls
 - **GET `/api/get-user-images?personId={personId}`**: